Dannsair irish music

 The Scandinavian sailing tunes New Rigged Ship - Full Rigged Ship.
 Karl heard a version of these tunes from the duo Aly Bain & Ale Moller that was very emotional and we've tried to recreate that.

-Some of Russ' other compositions from his recent trip to Ireland are also featured: (1) Waterloo Piper.
-Waterloo is a jig melody partly remembered from just outside the walls of Derry.
-There was a phenomenal piper playing in a pub down the street from the Butcher's Gate.
-We stopped in to listen, didn't know the tune, but an outline of the melody stayed in Russ' brain.
-Karl then came up with the thought of pairing Waterloo Piper with some tunes from his fiddle circle - Blackthorn Stick - Top Of Cork Road.
+Some of Russ' other compositions from his recent trip to Ireland are also featured including Waterloo Piper - Kathy and I heard a phenomenal piper playing in a pub down the street from the Butcher's Gate.
+I didn't know the tune, but an outline of the melody stayed in my brain.
+Karl then paired it with some tunes from his fiddle circle - Blackthorn Stick - Top Of Cork Road.
 The juxtaposition of the flute solo in the 1st tune and Karl starting off the next two is very pleasing.

-(2) The Dingle Dolphin is a slip jig composition triggered by watching Fungi (pronounced FOONGIE), the dolphin, jump around in Dingle Bay.
-Our B&B had the world's tiniest balcony, but we could see across the top of the Dingle Skellig Hotel to the bay and watch Fungi playfully leap around the boats as they travelled in and out of the harbor.
+The Dingle Dolphin is a slip jig composition triggered by watching Fungi (pronounced FOONGIE), the dolphin, jump around in Dingle Bay.
 That slip jig gets paired with two others: Kitty Come Down To Limerick and Humours of Whiskey.
-Russ got the first tune from Bridie and Owen while playing with them at Dolan's Pub in Limerick.
+I got the first tune from Bridie and Owen while playing with them at Dolan's Pub in Limerick.
 Humours came from listening to John Doyle (guitar) and John Williams (button accordion).
-John Dolye was originally in Solas, he now tours mainly as a duo with Liz Carroll, the fiddler from Chicago.

-(3) Siobhan's Waltz was written for Russ' daughter.
+Siobhan's Waltz was written for my daughter.
 It is in the style of a New England Barndance.
 Emily plays the flute melody very lovingly.

 Till next time!